Selenestica/hd2-random-strat/README.md

 ## 🤝 Contributing

 We welcome contributions to this project!
-Whether you're fixing bugs oradding new features, your input is valuable.
+Whether you're fixing bugs or adding new features, your input is valuable.

 ## 🙏 Credits and Attributions